HRTCloudDemo/HRTCloudDemo.github.io/_labs/004-collaborate.markdown

     ![](004/stage-trigger.png)

 1. Once the deploy finished successfully, you can find the URL where the app is deployed to in the logs of the stage.
-It should be the same as the one you soecified in `manifest.yaml`:
+It should be the same as the one you specified in `manifest.yml`:

     ![](004/logs.png)